 The Fitbit Charge 3 is one of the company's most accomplished devices yet offering the best fitness tracking experience the company offers in a band design.

-It has now been superseded by the Fitbit Charge 4, which features on-board GPS (a feature lacking from the Charge 3), but but if you're specifically after a fitness tracker with that Fitbit branding this may be what you're looking for – particularly now prices have dropped significantly.
+Fitbit announced the Charge 3 in August 2018, and it remains one of the best Fitbits around despite having now been superseded by the Fitbit Charge 4.
+The Charge 4 features on-board GPS (a feature lacking from the Charge 3), but but if you're specifically after a fitness tracker with that Fitbit branding this may be what you're looking for – particularly now prices have dropped significantly.

 The Fitbit Charge 3 offers a variety of exercise tracking modes along with sleep and heart rate monitoring in a more lightweight design than the Fitbit Charge 2.
 It also sports a bigger screen, plus it's waterproof too.